drirodri/users-api/README.md

 - ✅ **Testing Strategies** - Unit testing, mocking, and coverage analysis
 - ✅ **API Documentation** - Automated and DRY Swagger docs
 - ✅ **Code Refactoring** - Industry best practices and standardized patterns
-- ✅ **Backward Compatibility** - Maintaining API contracts during refactoring
+- ✅ **Backward Compatibility** - Maintaining API contracts during feature development
+- ✅ **Public API Design** - Secure public endpoints with comprehensive validation
+- ✅ **User Registration Systems** - Complete self-service registration implementation

 ## License

-This project is for educational purposes only and demonstrates best practices for NestJS authentication and authorization systems.
+This project is for educational purposes only and demonstrates best practices for NestJS authentication, authorization, and user registration systems.

 ---

-**Note**: This is a comprehensive study project showcasing production-ready NestJS patterns for authentication, authorization, and clean architecture.
-The implementation follows industry best practices with complete unit test coverage and can serve as a reference for building secure Node.js applications.
+**Note**: This is a comprehensive study project showcasing production-ready NestJS patterns for authentication, authorization, user registration, and clean architecture.
+The implementation follows industry best practices with complete unit and E2E test coverage and can serve as a reference for building secure Node.js applications with public user registration capabilities.